HED-GIT/TU_WIEN_BETRIEBSSYSTEME/README.md

 # TU_WIEN_BETRIEBSSYSTEME

-A hand full of the exercises given,
+A hand full of the exercises given in OSUE

-most of them where never graded,
+most of them where never graded so i can not say if they have any hidden flaws

-they should work but they were made to various times so some may not be well written

-and some are old badly written (and sometimes faulty) ones that were changed to work

-most/all are not conform to their annoying guidlines

-many where created before i created the repo and i was to lazy to test if they work
+but they all work for the given testcases

+while i do not care if you just copy them there is still the chance that multiple people copy from this repository, therefor you should at least make some changes